kashamalasha/nightscout-widget-electron/README.md

 # 🦉 Hello, I am Owlet!

+The app's new name is "Owlet," which means baby owl and was chosen because of the Nightscout logo.

 ## 👋 Project Description

 This is the cross-platform application, built with Electron, uses the [Nightscout API](https://nightscout.github.io/).
 The aim is to provide a lightweight interface for your T1D measurement visualization (blood sugar levels).